-It is the intent of this grant funding to design and implement a preapprenticeship program that is long-term, effective and sustainable beyond the grant performance period.
+It is the intent of this grant funding equipment purchases, effective and sustainable beyond the grant performance period.
 Therefore, any equipment budgeted will be closely scrutinized to determine if the proposed purchases meet the intent of the funding and demonstrate long-term sustainability.